Perforated canopies shade terraces of cliff-top apartments in Israel

-Gottesman-Szmelcman Architecture has completed a luxury apartment complex perched atop a cliff north of Tel Aviv, featuring terraces sheltered beneath latticed canopies that overlook the Mediterranean Sea.
+Gottesman-Szmelcman Architecture has completed a luxury apartment complex perched atop a cliff in Israel, featuring terraces sheltered beneath latticed canopies that overlook the Mediterranean Sea.

 The development comprises ten private residences situated on an elevated site nestled between coastal sand dunes and the existing suburban district.

 The main aim of the design project, which began with an invited competition over 20 years ago, was to make optimal use of the outstanding location and provide a blank canvas for the different owners to customise.